intesys/openapi-server/readme.md

 - DONE: forward http headers to proxy
 - validate the request
-- generate mocks from yml examples
+- DONE: generate mocks from yml examples
 - more tests

 ### Nice to have